jolocom/jolocom-lib/docs/index.rst

 In its most simplistic form, the Jolocom Protocol can be used to:

-The usage of the Jolocom protocol manifests itself in the following main patterns:

 * Create a self-sovereign identity for humans/devices/organizations
 * Attach meaningful information to identities in the form of verifiable credentials
 * Easily request and consume verified information about identities